Excitement and crowds build as Wimbledon gets under way

-LONDON Queues snaked down to the All England Club on Monday morning as the opening day of the Wimbledon championships got underway.
+LONDON (Reuters) - Queues snaked down to the All England Club on Monday morning as the opening day of the Wimbledon championships got underway.

 Britain's Andy Murray was due to open center court action at the grasscourt grand slam with a match against Kazakh qualifier Alexander Bublik at 1pm local time (1200 GMT).